Last Updated: June 9th, 2020

 The nature and purpose of the Processing of Controller Personal Data

-Cloud4Wi will Process Personal Data as necessary to perform the Services pursuant to the Agreement, as further specified in the Service Documentation, and as further instructed by Client in its use of the Services.
+Cloud4Wi will Process Personal Data as necessary to perform the Services pursuant to the Agreement, as further specified in the Service Documentation, and as further instructed by Customer in its use of the Services.

 The categories of Data Subject to whom the Controller Personal Data relates